patriciomacadden/bootstrap-generators/README.md

 $ rails generate bootstrap:layout NAME [options]
 ```

 This command will create the layout called NAME into your rails application.
+Use the ```type``` option to create a predefined layout.
 Available layouts are:
   * application (similar to the newly created rails layout, but with the flashes)
   * [hero](http://twitter.github.com/bootstrap/examples/hero.html)
   * [fluid](http://twitter.github.com/bootstrap/examples/fluid.html)